Olam Films

 The original brief focused on the state's restoration work.
 Olam Films proposed something different.

-The most powerful way to tell this story — and the most effective way to reach a skeptical audience — wasn't to lead with government programs.
-It was to lead with partnership.
-Specifically, the partnership between the Washington Department of Fish & Wildlife and the Stillaguamish Tribe, whose members have depended on this river for generations and whose cultural identity is bound up in its health.
+The most effective way to reach a skeptical audience wasn't to lead with government programs.
+It was to lead with partnership: specifically, the partnership between the Washington Department of Fish & Wildlife and the Stillaguamish Tribe, whose members have depended on this river for generations and whose cultural identity is bound up in its health.

-That reframing changed everything.
-Rather than a government explainer, the film became a story about what it looks like when different communities — state agencies, tribal nations, landowners — choose to work toward something together.
-It was an invitation to other stakeholders to see themselves in that same story.
+That shift changed the film's entire register.
+Rather than a government explainer, it became a story about what it looks like when different communities (state agencies, tribal nations, landowners) choose to work toward something together.
+An invitation to other parties to see themselves in that same story.

-Executing the vision required navigating real complexity: a tight production timeline, state agency protocols around drones and shot lists, tribal relationships that required care and trust, and a diverse group of stakeholders each with their own needs and concerns.
-Olam Films managed all of it — keeping the production moving without sacrificing the depth the story required.
+Getting there meant managing a lot at once: a tight production timeline, state agency protocols around drones and shot lists, tribal relationships that needed time and care, and a range of people with competing interests.
+The production kept moving without sacrificing the depth the story required.

 The Result

-The film was received with genuine surprise at how good it was — from the staff who worked directly with us, up through the communications team and senior leadership at the department.
+The film exceeded expectations, surprising everyone from the staff who worked directly with us up through the communications team and senior leadership at the department.

 The film also performed strongly online, accumulating over 40,000 views on the full-length version, with clips circulating widely as well.